fatgui/GD2_Platformer2D_Control/README.md

 - class for Platformer2D movement
 - class for animation state checker by from assigned Platformer2D movement instance
 - collision check is included inside classes
+- pickup coins (is defined as NODE)
 - play animation
+- move viewport by player position
 - player facing by movement direction
 - improved Tileset addon (organize now tileset in scene as in texture and set resource path to image)
 - save/load inventory data to file